 Arnica supplements contain many active ingredients including Helenalin at different concentration levels.
-The molecular pathways which are regulated by Arnica include Cell Cycle, DNA Repair, Inflammation, Inositol Phosphate Signaling and P53 Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+The molecular pathways which are regulated by Arnica include Oxidative Stress, Cell Cycle, Cell Cycle Checkpoints and MAPK Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Arnica individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Arnica for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Arnica use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Arnica over other nutritional supplements – do consider all these factors.

-1. Will Arnica Supplements benefit Cancer Patients with Richter syndrome undergoing Prednisone treatment?
+1. Will Arnica Supplements benefit Primary Uterine Undifferentiated Carcinoma patients undergoing Carboplatin treatment?

-Richter syndrome is characterized and driven by specific genetic mutations like MYC and TRAF3 leading to biochemical pathway changes in Cell Cycle, PI3K-AKT-MTOR Signaling and MYC Signaling.
-A cancer treatment like Prednisone works through a specific pathway mechanism of action.
+Primary Uterine Undifferentiated Carcinoma is characterized and driven by specific genetic mutations like KMT2C, TP53 and NSD1 leading to biochemical pathway changes in Cell Cycle, Oncogenic Histone Methylation, Amino Acid Metabolism, Cell Cycle Checkpoints, Apoptosis and Chromatin Remodeling.
+A cancer treatment like Carboplatin works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Arnica should be avoided for Richter syndrome along with treatment Prednisone.
-Arnica impacts pathways like Cell Cycle which either promote drivers of the disease and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Arnica supplement should not be taken for Primary Uterine Undifferentiated Carcinoma along with treatment Carboplatin.
+Arnica supplement impacts the biochemical pathway called Cell Cycle which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Arnica Supplements benefit Myxofibrosarcoma Cancer Patients undergoing Fluorouracil Treatment?
+2. Will Arnica Supplements benefit Primary Gastrointestinal Neuroendocrine Tumors Patients undergoing Cyclophosphamide Treatment?

-Myxofibrosarcoma is characterized and driven by specific genetic mutations like TP53 and NCOR2 leading to biochemical pathway changes in DNA Repair, P53 Signaling, Microtubule Dynamics, PI3K-AKT-MTOR Signaling and MAPK Signaling.
-A cancer treatment like Fluorouracil works through specific pathway mechanisms.
+Primary Gastrointestinal Neuroendocrine Tumors is characterized and driven by specific genetic mutations like ALK, APC and DAXX leading to biochemical pathway changes in Oxidative Stress, Growth Factor Signaling, JAK-STAT Signaling, Angiogenesis, Androgen Signaling and Apoptosis.
+A cancer treatment like Cyclophosphamide works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Arnica supplements should be considered for Myxofibrosarcoma along with treatment Fluorouracil.
-Arnica supplement impacts pathways DNA Repair and P53 Signaling which either obstruct drivers of the disease (Myxofibrosarcoma) and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Arnica supplements should be considered for Primary Gastrointestinal Neuroendocrine Tumors along with the treatment Cyclophosphamide.
+Arnica supplement impacts pathways/processes like Oxidative Stress which either obstruct drivers of Primary Gastrointestinal Neuroendocrine Tumors and/or improve Cyclophosphamide treatment effect.